ConsBiol-unibern/SDMtune/tests/testthat/_snaps/reduceVar.md

 # Exceptions are raised

-    Percent contribution cannot be used with model of method Maxnet
+    Percent contribution cannot be used with a <Maxnet> model.